MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

    > [!NOTE]
    > To use the CAU tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
 If you are asked if CredSSP should be enabled, select **Yes**.
 Specify your username and password, and select **Continue**.

 1. After the role is installed, Windows Admin Center automatically checks for updates applicable to your system.
-Ensure the radio button for **Feature update (Recommended)** is selected and the **Feature update for Azure Local, version 23H2** is **Available** for the cluster machines.
-If the feature update isn't displayed, ensure your cluster is running the Azure Stack HCI OS and that the nodes have direct access to Windows Update, then select **Check for updates**.
+Ensure the radio button for **Feature update (Recommended)** is selected and the **Feature update for Azure Local, version 23H2** is **Available** for the machines.
+If the feature update isn't displayed, ensure your system is running the Azure Stack HCI OS and that the machines have direct access to Windows Update, then select **Check for updates**.

    :::image type="content" source="media/upgrade-22h2-to-23h2-windows-admin-center/check-for-updates.png" alt-text="Screenshot of the Updates page in Windows Admin Center showing the available updates." lightbox="media/upgrade-22h2-to-23h2-windows-admin-center/check-for-updates.png":::